 Joshua tree Trails

 We had a limited time to see everything during our day trip to Joshua Tree, but boy, were we glad to stop by the Keys View lookout point!
 The view from Keys View lookout point is jaw-dropping.
 Stair lead to the viewing area where its best to sit for some time and take in the serenity of the desert valley with the majestic mountains overlooking Palm Springs and Coachella Valley.
 On a clear day, the shimmering water of Salton sea is also visible.
-After spending some time at Keys View, you have several options for Joshua tree hikes: you can either retrace your path toward Arch Rock to hike at Ryan mountains or make your way up north towards Barker Dam and Hidden Valley.
+After spending some time at Keys View, you have several options for Joshua tree hikes (read this article for 16 awesome hikes at Joshua tree that you cannot miss): you can either retrace your path toward Arch Rock to hike at Ryan mountains or make your way up north towards Barker Dam and Hidden Valley.
 We drove out of the park following the Park boulevard path towards the west entrance station and bid adieu to this beautiful landscape since it was getting too hot for further exploration.
 On our way out, we saw a long line of cars waiting to enter the park and thanked our lucky stars that we had managed to get in early.
 Post our second outing at the park, we had lunch at another amazing restaurant near Joshua tree, i.e. CrossRoads Cafe and Tavern, serving delicious grub with lots of vegetarian/vegan options.

 Joshua Tree guide: Parting thoughts